-Please email Dr. Laurie Weinstein at email@example.com or Garden Manager, Roman Mendieta firstname.lastname@example.org, if you have some time to commit and a desire to help.
+Please email Dr. Mitch Wagener at firstname.lastname@example.org or Dr. Manoj Misra at email@example.com if you are willing to get your hands dirty and have some time to commit to the garden.

 All are welcome!

-Due to budgetary cuts, The Jane Goodall Center for Environmental Excellence at WCSU is in need of your support.
+The Jane Goodall Center for Environmental Education at WCSU is looking for you.
+This is an exciting opportunity to gain some invaluable gardening experience and be an environmental steward.
 Your contribution will help us maintain and grow this initiative on our campuses.
 In addition to using the garden for course curriculum across many disciplines, we aim to provide healthy food for our students and local food pantries and provide an opportunity for everyone to reconnect with the earth and each other.

 Courses that have utilized the Jane Goodall Permaculture Garden for hands-on-learning include: